shrimplumpia/cse15l-lab-reports/lab-report-3-week-5.md

 ~~~
 They were planning to hijack these planes and turn them into large guided missiles, loaded with up to 11,400 gallons of jet fuel.
 By 8:00 A.M. on the morning of Tuesday, September 11,2001, they had defeated all the security layers that America's civil aviation security system then had in place to prevent a hijacking.
 The Hijacking of American 11 American Airlines Flight 11 provided nonstop service from Boston to Los Angeles.
 On September 11, Captain John Ogonowski and First Officer Thomas McGuinness piloted the Boeing 767.
 It carried its full capacity of nine flight attendants.
 Eighty-one passengers boarded the flight with them (including the five terrorists).22 The plane took off at 7:59.
 Just before 8:14, it had climbed to 26,000 feet, not quite its initial assigned cruising altitude of 29,000 feet.
 All communications and flight profile data were normal.
 About this time the "Fasten Seatbelt" sign would usually have been turned off and the flight attendants would have begun preparing for cabin service.
 ~~~
->The lines in this output don't really make sense when put together, but that's because these are all the lines that match the pattern I searched ("small").
+>In this file, the lines are much longer.
+So although "large" only appears once in this text, it's because this is all counted on one line.

 <br/><br/>
 <br/><br/>